h4rm0n1c/macdevdocandexampleblob/technical_breakthroughs/monospace_chicago_font/README.md

 ```
 The output has also been included here for completeness sake and for those who might not have access to a linux box.

-Chicago FLF was crearted by robin c asady.
+ChicagoFLF was crearted by robin casady.